esenecal/startup/README.md

 Ideas:
 - A simple, user-focused flashcard system.
 Sign in, allows you to share decks with friends and compare scores.
 - Connection--allows you to search for similar hobbies as those you may have?
 Allows you to search for people with the same hobbies.
-    - Perhaps with music--you can list gernes, and it will connect you to people with similar interests and provide contact info that they provide.
+    - Perhaps with music--you can list genres, and it will connect you to people with similar interests and provide contact info that they provide.
 Then it has links or something for finding shows.
 Music Genre API?
 - Calendar coordinator--allows people to vote on or say what, where, and when they want to do things?
 Suggests things nearby?
 - Sharing recipes--users can add tags and share them (such as simple, one pan, etc)